grange85/ahfow-database/dean-and-britta/shows/2012/2012-07-21-dean-britta-shine-a-light-music-festival-mulcahys-pub-and-concert-hall-wantagh-ny-usa.md

 show-additional:
 ---

-Sean Eden joined Dean and Britta for a number of Luna and Galaxie 500 songs
+Sean Eden joined Dean & Britta for a number of Luna and Galaxie 500 songs